Skip to content

 As Corporate Appointee we may also help with paying other bills or utilities.
 However we may seek your consent for this.

 Appointees only manage a person’s benefits.
-Any other sources of income or substantial savings, the Council as Appointee, cannot control.
+If there are any other sources of income or substantial savings, the Council as Appointee, cannot control them.
 In these circumstances an application for Deputyship may be more appropriate.

 Who can have an appointee?